gurelx/OOP_Projects/Final_Project/readme.md

 Example: “ABC123”

 #### Make and model
 A make and model Cstring value with unknown length.
-This value can not be a null address and can not be empty.
+This value can not be a null address and must be minimum of two characters.

 Example: “Bmw 320 M”